-STOP: These are the DNS records you need to create if you want everything to point to Office 365, DO NOT CREATE THEM if you want your mail to still get routed to your on-premise, and you want your Autodiscover to point there.
-I leave everything pointing to my on-premise server!
+STOP: These are the DNS records you need to create if you want everything to point to Office 365, DO NOT CREATE THEM if you want your mail to still get routed to your on-premises, and you want your Autodiscover to point there.
+I leave everything pointing to my on-premises server!

-So I DON’T create the records (below) unless I’m about to decommission an on-premise Exchange server.
+So I DON’T create the records (below) unless I’m about to decommission an on-premises Exchange server.

 Microsoft Suggests: “v=spf1 mx include:servers.mcsv.net ?all”